 Jan Maudlin Sarcoma Scholars Program

-The Jan Maudlin Scholars Program awards annual scholarships for medical students at the University of Minnesota and Mayo Clinic medical schools to support Rein in Sarcoma’s goal of educating the medical community and public about sarcoma cancers.
-Thanks to the generosity of Jan and Tim Maudlin, each year new scholarships are granted to three University of Minnesota and two Mayo second or third year medical students.
+The Jan Maudlin Scholars Program awards annual scholarships for medical students at the University of Minnesota, Mayo Clinic, Medical College of Wisconsin, University of Iowa, and University of Wisconsin medical schools to support Rein in Sarcoma’s goal of educating the medical community and public about sarcoma cancers.
+Thanks to the generosity of Jan and Tim Maudlin, each year new scholarships are granted.

 During the year, the scholars participate in weekly sarcoma conferences, research projects, and clinical opportunities.
 The scholars partner with the RIS Red Flags Education Committee and Medical Advisory Board to play an integral part in the educational effort of Rein in Sarcoma to raise awareness of sarcoma cancers.
 The scholars organize sarcoma lectures for fellow medical students, as well as becoming actively involved in educational activities geared toward the larger medical community and the general public.